Codecademy/ugc/content/christine_belzie/create-a-url-using-slugs.md

 Picture this.
 You're scrolling through the internet, find a cookie recipe, and click on the "Share" button to send this link to your friend:
 [https://downshiftology.com/recipes/gluten-free-chocolate-chip-cookies/]

-You see `gluten-free-chocolate-chip-cookies` after the backslash (`/`).
+You see `gluten-free-chocolate-chip-cookies` after the backslash (`/`) that is next to `recipes`?
 This is called a **slug**.
 Slugs are a vital part of a [URL] that helps identify a particular page on a website in a user-friendly manner.
 Essentially, slugs identify the content found on the page.
-In this article, you will learn the importance of slugs in SEO strategy, how to create them, and best practices.
+In this article, you will learn the importance of slugs in SEO strategy, how to create them, and strategies you can use to make your URL slugs effective.

 ## Why Are Slugs Important to SEO Strategy?